-Jack Lovett-Hurst and William Todd lead this work and host a weekly radio show, run a Facebook page, and facilitate group think-tank opportunities.
+Jack Lovett-Hurst leads this work and hosts a weekly radio show, runs a Facebook page, and facilitates group think-tank opportunities.

 S.O.A.R.
-With Jack and William is a weekly radio show on Radio Southland 96.4FM.
-The show airs every Wednesday and covers disability issues through Jack and William's interviews with local families, agencies, and individuals.
+With Jack is a weekly radio show on Radio Southland 96.4FM.
+The show airs every Wednesday and covers disability issues through Jack's interviews with local families, agencies, and individuals.

 The S.O.A.R.
 Facebook page allows us to share stories, podcasts and digital stories on disability matters.
-It allows us to reach a wider audience of people who use social media which increases our ability to connect and reflect people's stories, challenges and successes.
+It allows us to reach a wider audience of people who use social media which increases our ability to connect and reflect